pjaroenlak/scRNAseq_E_intestinalis/README.md

 ## Documentation
 Raw sequencing reads were mapped with the combined reference genome and the gene expression matrices were generated using Cell Ranger.
-Codes are available in the "CellRanger.xx" file.
+Codes are available in the [Processing_of_raw_sequencing_reads.md](https://github.com/pjaroenlak/scRNAseq_E_intestinalis/blob/main/Processing_of_raw_sequencing_reads.md) file.

 After obtaining the gene expression matrices, they were processed using Seurat in R. We processed these datasets using three strategies
 1. [Total transcriptome processing](https://github.com/pjaroenlak/scRNAseq_E_intestinalis/blob/main/PJSC22_KM_Total_Transcriptome.R)